 Creating a lasting relationship between schools and working farms, with pupils dedicated to providing real-life help for local farmers, while learning the valuable concept of ‘from farm to fork’.

-The UK’s countryside teems with wildlife and a natural beauty that provides a perfect environment for pupils to participate in unique and exciting exploration and activities.
+The UK’s countryside teems with wildlife and natural beauty that provides a perfect environment for pupils to participate in unique and exciting exploration and activities.

 Community Service helps to build links between schools and the local community.

 The scope for sports and athletics events is wide, ranging from individual sporting classes and activities to inter-school fixtures and large scale events which bring pupils from different schools and areas together to learn and play sports collectively.

 A broad range of activities from school-specific workshops and drama classes to cross-school events where young people are brought together to learn through the medium of performing arts.

 Music programmes can be created that is tailored to the requirements of the school and interests of pupils, to encourage education through the means of music in its many forms.

 Workshops are valuable tools for strengthening and emphasising topic-based learning, with a hands-on approach to encourage pupil participation and stimulate interest.